lalitsarode2003/lalitsarode2003/README.md

-- Completed my Bachelor of Engineering in Robotics and Automation branch
+- Completed my Bachelor of Engineering in Robotics and Automation
 - 📫 How to reach me - lalitvsarode2003@gmail.com

 <!---